 Learners will research and explore a stimulus, work collaboratively and create their own devised drama.
-A portfolio will be created highlighting the process that the learners have gone through to create their piece of drama.
+A written/typed portfolio will be created highlighting the process that the learners have gone through to create their piece of drama.
+There is a design option available for this component.